 Pack small, light and noise-free toys that entertain your baby but don’t annoy you & the passengers around you.
-One of my favorites is a busy book like this one, which is like a toy and a book all in one, with buttons, zippers, and flaps to keep baby’s fingers busy and hopefully keep him quiet.
+One of my favorites is a busy book, which is like a toy and a book all in one, with buttons, zippers, and flaps to keep baby’s fingers busy and hopefully keep him quiet.

 Hide some of your baby’s favorite toys and books away for a few weeks so that when you bring them back out on the plane ride, the novelty captures their attention for longer span.

 In addition to all these daily diaper bag items, I don’t travel without:

 4. A Baby Carrier

 You can imagine how much easier it is to have baby contained in a baby carrier as you navigate the airport.
 The same goes for using your baby carrier on the plane – it can be helpful to contain your baby and keep him close to you while in flight.

 Do keep in mind that although infants are permitted by airlines to fly on their parent’s lap for no additional cost, this is an airline policy that is contrary to what is recommended by the FAA.